kfa408/CharityNavigator/README.md

 Parameters takes in a single string of numbers (indicating the ein of the charity).

-Returns a promise which, when resolved, gives a json with the information about the charity with the specified ein.
+Returns a promise which, when resolved, gives the information about the charity with the specified ein.

 For example:
 ```javascript